Inside: How to Use a Sewing Machine Walking Foot

 To begin, attach the foot to the machine and attach the arm to the needle bar.
 It’s a little tricky.
 I always attach mine from right-to-left.

-I used the Standard (or basic) Sole to match color-blocked seams in this tutorial.
+I used the Standard (or basic) Sole to match color-blocked seams below.
 I lined up my two matching colors and pinned.
 Had I used a universal presser foot, my two matching fabrics might have slipped slightly.
 Because I used a Walking Foot, the two fabrics matched perfectly.

 The Walking foot is also excellent for matching plaids and checks.
 I’ve demonstrated this with a large-checked gingham.
 However, this foot does a beautiful job matching stripes.